pprahas/personal-website/content/featured/Avocado/index.md

   - AWS
 ---

-A full stack food delivery application that allows customers to order food from local restaurants.
+A full stack <a> food delivery application</a> that allows customers to order food from local restaurants.
 Utilized Lambda, S3, and API Gateway from AWS in Python for the backend, synced application to a MySQL database to store data, and completed frontend in JavaScript with HTML/CSS.